heuer/segno/docs/man/segno.rst

 .. code-block:: bash

-    $ segno -o=number.svg --scale=10 --color="darkblue" "A Day in the Life"
+    $ segno -o=number.svg --scale=10 --dark darkblue "A Day in the Life"

 Saves the 1-L QR code as SVG document, using a scaling factor of 10 and the dark modules use the color "darkblue" instead of black.